First Vision: Story of the vision

 While experiencing the vision, he said he saw one or more "personages", described differently in Smith's accounts.
 In his earliest written account, Smith said he "saw the Lord."
 In diary entries, he said he saw a "visitation of Angels" or a "vision of angels" that included "a personage," and then "another personage" who testified that "Jesus Christ is the Son of God," as well as "many angels".
 In later accounts, Smith consistently said that he had seen two personages who appeared one after the other.
 These personages "exactly resembled each other in their features or likeness."
 The first personage had "light complexion, blue eyes, a piece of white cloth drawn over his shoulders, his right arm bare."
 In later accounts, one of the personages called Smith by name "and said, (pointing to the other), 'This is my beloved Son, hear him.'"
-Although Smith didn't explicitly identify the personages, most Latter Day Saints infer that they were God the Father and Jesus.
+Although Smith did not explicitly identify the personages, most Latter Day Saints infer that they were God the Father and Jesus.

 In two accounts, Smith said that the Lord told him his sins were forgiven, that he should obey the commandments, that the world was corrupt, and that the Second Coming was approaching.
 Later accounts say that when the personages appeared, Smith asked them "O Lord, what church shall I join?" or "Must I join the Methodist Church?"
 In answer, he was told that "all religious denominations were believing in incorrect doctrines, and that none of them was acknowledged of God as his church and kingdom."
 All churches and their professors were "corrupt", and "all their creeds were an abomination in his sight."
 Smith was told not to join any of the churches, but that the fullness of the gospel would be made known to him at a later time.
 After the vision withdrew, Smith said he came to and found himself sprawled on his back.